Billy McFarland

-William Z. McFarland (born 1991) is an American con artist and convicted felon who co-founded the ill-fated Fyre Festival.
-He defrauded investors of $27.4 million by marketing and selling tickets to the festival and other events.
-Vanity Fair describes him as "the poster boy for millennial scamming."
+William Zervakos McFarland (born December 11, 1991) is an American businessman and entrepreneur who was convicted of financial crimes related to Fyre Festival, having defrauded investors of $27.4 million.
+Vanity Fair describes him as "the poster boy for millennial scamming".

-In 2013, McFarland founded Magnises, a card-based club targeted at millennials, using $1.5 million of investor funding.
+In 2013, McFarland founded Magnises, a card-based club marketed for millennials, using $1.5 million of investor funding.
 He later founded and was CEO of Fyre Media, which developed the Fyre mobile app for booking music talent.
 In late 2016, along with rapper Ja Rule, McFarland co-founded the Fyre Festival, a "luxury" music festival intended to promote the Fyre app.
-The event was scheduled to take place in April and May 2017, but was aborted after attendees had arrived due to problems with security, food, logistics, understaffing, accommodations, and talent relations.
+The 2017 event was aborted after attendees had already arrived, due to problems with security, food, logistics, understaffing, accommodation, and talent relations.

-In May 2017, McFarland and Ja Rule were sued for $100 million in a class action lawsuit on behalf of Fyre Festival attendees.
+In May 2017, McFarland and Ja Rule were sued for $100 million in a class-action lawsuit on behalf of Fyre Festival attendees.
 The following month, McFarland was arrested and charged with wire fraud in Manhattan federal court for his role in the organization of the festival.
-After pleading guilty to two counts of wire fraud in March 2018, he was sentenced to six years in a federal prison.
-He was released in late March 2022, after serving over four years.
+After pleading guilty to two counts of wire fraud in March 2018, he was sentenced to six years in federal prison.
+He was released in late March 2022 after serving less than four years.
+He announced a Fyre Festival II for May 2025, with tickets going for as high as $1.1 million each, but an investigation by The New York Times found multiple irregularities and the event was later postponed indefinitely.